Statement Attributable to Diana Aviv, CEO of Feeding America:

 “With Congress scheduled to take up reauthorization of Child Nutrition Programs this year, there is an immediate opportunity to strengthen these vital programs, and specifically to improve access to the Summer Food Service Program (SFSP), which currently reaches only about 18 percent of eligible children.
 The Commission’s report includes several policy recommendations that would strengthen SFSP and ensure that more eligible children are able to get the nutrition they need to grow and thrive all year round

-“Ending hunger will require investment of additional resources, but as the Commission’s report and other recent research demonstrates, such an investment will provide strong returns in improved health, educational, economic and child development outcomes.”
+“Ending hunger will require the investment of additional resources, but as the Commission’s report and other recent research demonstrate, such an investment will provide strong returns in improved health, educational, economic and child development outcomes.”

 Please contact one of our media representatives or call 800-771-2303

 Feeding America® is the largest hunger-relief organization in the United States.
 Through a network of 200 food banks and 60,000 food pantries and meal programs, we provide meals to more than 40 million people each year.
 Feeding America also supports programs that prevent food waste and improve food security among the people we serve; educates the public about the problem of hunger; and advocates for legislation that protects people from going hungry.
 Visit www.feedingamerica.org, find us on Facebook or follow us on Twitter.